schmoelder/diss/doc/04_implementation/00_overview.md

 This chapter introduces the core software architecture of **CADET-Process** and provides practical demonstrations of setting up chromatographic processes, simulation techniques, and tools for the evaluation of results.
 It also showcases how to configure optimization problems for the design of chromatographic processes.
-For a more comprehensive documentation, please visit the [CADET-Process documentation website](https://cadet-process.readthedocs.io/) {cite}`cadet_process_documentation`.
+For a more comprehensive documentation, please visit the [CADET-Process documentation website](https://cadet-process.readthedocs.io/) {cite}`CADET-Process_documentation`.

 ```{figure} ./figures/framework_overview.png
 :name: framework_overview